Mitigating optimistic bias in entropic risk estimation and optimization: Bias mitigation using bias-aware parametric bootstrapping

-\textbf{Median-of-means (\model{MoM}):} The \model{MoM} estimator is constructed by dividing the loss scenarios into $\floor{\sqrt{N}}$ blocks, calculating the entropic risk within each block, and then taking the median of these entropic risk values \citep{Lugosi_Mendelson_2019}.
+In this section, we review several methods already discussed for estimating entropic risk and show through a numerical example how the variance of investments affect their estimation bias.
+The Median-of-Means (\model{MoM}) estimator is constructed by dividing the loss scenarios into $\floor{\sqrt{N}}$ blocks, calculating the entropic risk within each block, and then taking the median of these entropic risk values \citep{Lugosi_Mendelson_2019}.
+Thus, the \model{MoM} also suffers from the underestimation issue inherent in the empirical risk estimator.

-\textbf{Bootstrap (\model{BS}):} The \model{BS} estimator is calculated by repeatedly sampling $N$ observations with replacement from the empirical distribution of loss scenarios.
-For each bootstrap sample, the empirical entropic risk is computed.
-After a large number of repetitions, the average of these entropic risks provides the bootstrap estimator.